mariajosegonzalezfuentes/mariajosegonzalezfuentes.github.io/content/aboutme/_index.md

 # About Me

-I am a PhD candidate in Economics at [ENS de Lyon](https://www.ens-lyon.fr/en/) and the Center for Economic Research on Governance, Inequality and Conflict [CERGIC](https://www.cergic-lyon.fr/).
+I am a PhD candidate in Economics at [ENS de Lyon](https://www.ens-lyon.fr/en/) and the Center for Economic Research on Governance, Inequality and Conflict [CERGIC](https://www.cergic-lyon.fr/), under the supervision of [Sophie Hatte](https://sites.google.com/site/sophiehatte/).

-My research interests are in Gender Economics, with a focus on the intersection of gender, politics and media.
-I am also interested in experimental and behavior economics.
-I am supervised by [Sophie Hatte](https://sites.google.com/site/sophiehatte/).
+My research interests are in Gender Economics, with a focus on the intersection of **gender** and **politics**.
+I am also interested in experimental methods.

-Before starting my PhD I was a pre-doc at INSEAD and a Research Assistant at the Women in Business Chair from Sciences Po (LIEPP).
+Prior to my PhD I was a pre-doc at INSEAD and a Research Assistant at the Women in Business Chair from Sciences Po (LIEPP).

 I hold a Master's degree in Analysis and Policy in Economics from the Paris School of Economics (PSE).